MaxFleur/LightCombatManager/README.md

 # LightCombatManager
-LightCombatManager is a small combat manager for DnD-like games, primarliy for Pathfinder I.
+LightCombatManager is a small combat manager for DnD-like games, primarily for Pathfinder 1e.

 # Tools
 LightCombatManager is written in C++14.
 The user interface is created with QT5 [1].
+The code formatting is done using Uncrustify.
+[2]

 # Installation

 ## Linux

 `cmake` and `QT5` are required to build this application.
-QT on Ubuntu can be installed with `qt5-default`, for Manjaro or other Arch-based distributions install `qt5-base`.
+QT on Ubuntu can be installed with `qt5-default`, for Manjaro or other Arch-based distributions install `qt5-base`. `Uncrustify` is also included in most Linux distro packages. \
+For Windows, there are both Pre-Builds for CMake, QT5 and Uncrustify.

 1. Download or clone this repository.
 2. Open a terminal and `cd` into this repository.